-To get started, open a URL/site you wish to log into on your PC or laptop and navigate to the login page.
-In our example we are using Amazon.com with the Chrome browser.
-Once the login page for your site is loaded in the browser, you will see the Authomate extension icon appear on the Chrome toolbar.
+To get started, open the Chrome browser on your computer and navigate to the amazon.com login page.
+Once the login page is loaded in the browser, you will see the Authomate icon appear on the Chrome toolbar.

-1. To pair your phone with this browser on your computer please click on the Authomate extension icon.
+1) To pair your phone, click on the Authomate icon.

 What do the different Authomate icons mean in the toolbar?